 - Suggested Alternator: 75 A

-These specs are different than the other because the T600-4 is designed to be powered by a car battery (and alternator).
+These specs are different than the others because the T600-4 is designed to be powered by a car battery (and alternator).

-It tells us how much the voltage is required to run the amplifier and how much current the amplifier will draw.
-Rockford Fosgate also recommends a fuse and alternator to be run in-line between the car batter and the amplifier.
+It tells us how much voltage is required to run the amplifier and how much current the amplifier will draw.
+Rockford Fosgate also recommends a fuse and alternator to be run inline between the car battery and the amplifier.

 Rupert Neve Designs RNHP

-The Rupert Neve Designs RNHP (link to compare prices on Amazon and B&H Photo/Video) is a popular high-end single-output desktop headphone amplifier that goes for a relatively affordable price.
+The Rupert Neve Designs RNHP (link to check the price at B&H Photo/Video) is a popular high-end single-output desktop headphone amplifier that goes for a relatively affordable price.
 Its power requirements are as follows: